adrdilauro/angular-ab-tests/README.md

 # Set up a demo

-You can setup a simple demo to play around with the plugin and see how it works: the demo is in the same repository, in the folder `/demo`.
+You can setup a simple demo to play around with the plugin and see how it works.

 1. Execute `git clone git@github.com:adrdilauro/angular-ab-tests.git`
 2. Navigate to repository folder